Shanmukhi12/Sorting-Algorithms/README.md

 # Sorting-Algorithms
-This project compares the performance of several sorting algorithms implemented in the python programming language.
+This project implements comparison-based algorithms which includes Insertion sort, merge sort, heap sort, in-place quick sort and modified quick sort.
+Each of the algorithms's performance is tested with different input sizes.